AdityaaMK/ConversationScript/README.md

 On this page, find the code button and then either download the zip file or use git clone in your terminal to place the repository where you please.

 **Fill out Conversations Spreadsheet**
-Make sure to follow the instructions on the spreadsheet and then delete row 2(instructions).
+Make sure to follow the instructions on the spreadsheet!!

 **Initial setup- Only do this one time**
 1. Navigate to the ConversationScript directory
 2. Create a python virtual environment: Run `python3 -m venv ./ra-venv` This will create the virtual environment called ra-venv.
-3. Activate your virtual environment: Run `. ./ra-venv/bin/activate`
+2. Activate your virtual environment:
+    - MAC OS/LINUX: `. ./ra-venv/bin/activate`
+    - Windows users using PowerShell:  `ra-venv\Scripts\Activate.ps1`
+    - Windows users using Command Prompt: `ra-venv\Scripts\activate`
 4. Install dependencies: `pip install -r requirements.txt`

 **Usage - do this every time**
 1. Navigate to the ConversationScript directory
-2. Activate your virtual environment: `. ./ra-venv/bin/activate`
+2. Activate your virtual environment:
+    - MAC OS/LINUX: `. ./ra-venv/bin/activate`
+    - Windows users using PowerShell:  `ra-venv\Scripts\Activate.ps1`
+    - Windows users using Command Prompt: `ra-venv\Scripts\activate`
 3. Fill out spreadsheet
 4. Run `python3 convo_script.py`